Emily Wickerham Randles

 Often times we describe a licensing partnership much like a marriage.
 The Licensee and Licensor meet, are engaged by signing a term sheet, say “I do” by signing a long form license agreement and have a baby together by launching a new product into the market place.
-As a licensing agent our role in the licensing relationship is to support the partnership.
+As a brand licensing agency our role in the licensing relationship is to support the partnership.
 Our sales team plays the role of matchmaker to pair the right companies together, our product development team works as a nanny for the new baby i.e. the new product, and client services acts as a couples therapist to help ensure healthy communication between licensee and licensor.

 As director of client services, I come in after the honeymoon (the celebration of signing of the long form) and help guide our partners through their first year of marriage.
 Much like one’s personal relationships, the key to a good licensing partnership is communication and commitment.